vaginessa/dns-wiki/Advertisements-blocking.md

 * Enabling <code>acceptable ads</code> to <code>help and support you're favorite site</code> is always possible.
 Popular and small pages like [Ghacks are dying](http://www.ghacks.net/2015/02/27/ghacks-is-dying-and-needs-your-help/) because blocking everything, but just supporting by [making exclusions may help them](http://www.ghacks.net/2015/04/18/2-months-later-ghacks-is-still-dying-but-there-is-hope/) - which is a good compromise.
 * <code>It's always up2you</code> what you doing with the given information. _Personally I think as long you're daily visiting pages documents and list there own ads (including there sources) - so that everyone can read what they collect it should be okay - in fact most pages place there ads very well, to not disturb the user - It's a matter of communication from the Webmaster to the community_
 * <code>Other reasons</code>?!
-* ... the rest is _FUD_ (fear, uncertainty, and doubt) and possible wrong myths e.g. _blocking ads doesn't prevent the government to not watching you're activities you if you already under their microscope.
+* ... <code>the rest is FUD</code> (fear, uncertainty, and doubt) and possible wrong myths e.g. _blocking ads doesn't prevent the government to not watching you're activities you if you already under their microscope.

 Ad-blocking techniques and tools
 ---------